What Types Of Estates Do We Handle?

 How do I select the right law firm to help with my will and trust?

-What documents do I need for estate planing?
+What documents do I need for estate planning?

-One single missing document like the self-proving affidavit or lacking an original will, can be costly and time consuming.
-We draft and execute multiple wills, we scan them in and send our clients digital copies, and we will also execute as many estate documents as our clients desire.
+One single missing document like the self-proving affidavit or lacking an original will can be costly and time-consuming.
+We draft and execute multiple wills, we scan them in and send our clients digital copies, and we will also/probate-and-estate-planning/will-codicil/ execute as many estate documents as our clients desire.
 We also instruct our clients what to do with their wills and power of attorney documents once they are signed.
 We also will file the estate documents with the appropriate courts if so needed.